seedvault-app/seedvault/storage/doc/design.md

 # Overview

-This is a design document for Seedvault Storage backup.
+This is a design document for Seedvault storage backup.
 It is heavily inspired by borgbackup, but simplified and adapted to the Android context.

 The aim is to efficiently backup media files from Android's `MediaStore`